 Furnaces burn fuels such as oil and natural gas to produce heat for your home.
 As a result of this process, carbon monoxide is created.
 Carbon monoxide is flammable and hazardous gas that can lead to all kinds of health and breathing problems.
 Luckily, furnaces are manufactured with flue pipes that release carbon monoxide safely away from the house.
 But in the event a furnace breaks or the flue pipes are damaged, CO can get into your home.

-While high quality furnace repair in Mount Hope can resolve carbon monoxide leaks, it's also crucial to be familiar with the warning signs of CO poisoning.
+While high quality furnace repair in Beckley and Mount Hope can resolve carbon monoxide leaks, it's also crucial to be familiar with the warning signs of CO poisoning.
 You should also set up carbon monoxide detectors inside bedrooms, kitchens and hallways near these rooms.
 We'll share more info about carbon monoxide so you can take the appropriate steps to keep you and your family breathing easy.

 What Is Carbon Monoxide?